-Adam Sifre’s “Poppa’s Parrot” (NMW 2017)
+Adam Sifre’s “Papa’s Parrot” (NMW 2017)

 He was not there for the beginning.
 But he was there for much.
 “The Old Man and The Sea” feathered the cage.
 The words spoken aloud, repeated in click-clack, edited, repeated again.
 The bird remembered.
 Not all of it, not everything.
 But enough.
 The old man – and he was old, even to parrots who are in the habit of outliving us all – had a way of writing words that stuck.
 He had no use for the others.

-It was only a matter of time and words, before Poppa’s parrot began to change.
+It was only a matter of time and words, before Papa’s parrot began to change.
 How could it not?
 If it had been a dog or a cat, or anything else, things might have been different.
 A dog is a dog.
 A cat is a cat.
 But a parrot?
 A parrot is always something more than a parrot.

-Poppa’s parrot listened to the Old Man and the Sea.
+Papa’s parrot listened to the Old Man and the Sea.
 It learned of the fish that was not a fish and was all fish.
 It bore witness as the old man conjured up the perfect, eternal struggle.
 The fisherman’s simple heartbreak settled on the bird’s small, delicate bones, like a piece of fantastical scrimshaw.

-Later, much closer to the end, the parrot learned ‘For Whom the Bell Tolls,’ first delivered in a rainstorm of click-clacks, and later by Poppa’s own deep, sawdust voice.
+Later, much closer to the end, the parrot learned ‘For Whom the Bell Tolls,’ first delivered in a rainstorm of click-clacks, and later by Papa’s own deep, sawdust voice.
 The old man spoke and the parrot’s eyes would pin in an out in excitement.
 The words stuck, as they always did, and the parrot remembered and changed again.

-One day Poppa left.
+One day Papa left.
 He did not come back.
 Ketchum, Idaho, is not the sort of ending the Old Man would have chosen to write.
 It does not stick the way Cuba sticks.
-But terrible endings were a genetic defect in Poppa’s family and he could not be faulted for this one.
+But terrible endings were a genetic defect in Papa’s family and he could not be faulted for this one.

 The parrot knew nothing of Ketchum, Idaho or bad endings.
-It only knew Poppa had left.
+It only knew Papa had left.
 He had left before.
 He had always come back.
 Always he came back to speak to his bird.
 Always, but not now.

 One day a brown man came and took the bird.
 The brown man kept the bird’s cage door closed, but he was a nice man.
 The bird did not talk any more, but the brown man did not seem to mind.
 He gave the bird crackers and nuts and water.
 He cleaned the bird’s cage and he talked to the bird in ordinary words that did not stick.
 The bird enjoyed the crackers and nuts, but it felt alone.